 What are government region and government district liaison groups?

 In contingency situations, every minute counts for disaster control teams.
 Knowing one another is a significant advantage for all local actors, “familiar faces in times of crisis” being one of the mottos of civil-military cooperation and disaster relief.
 Precisely such familiar faces are to be found in the Bundeswehr’s government region and government district liaison groups.
 The reservists assigned are at home in the respective region.
 They are familiar with the local conditions and, moreover, know the people with whom they work together to provide assistance.

 Personnel from the government region and government district liaison groups are employed in the regional disaster control teams, from district commissioner's offices to the regional government level.
-The regional territorial command liaison officers in the Land interior ministries are normally also regional territorial command reservists.
+The regional territorial command liaison officers in the state interior ministries are normally also regional territorial command reservists.
 In the event of a disaster, experienced reservists in the regional disaster relief command groups advise the on-scene commander on how to best employ the Bundeswehr’s capabilities in the specific situation at hand.
 They forward administrative assistance requests by local actors to their responsible regional territorial command.